 May 2025 was a particularly busy month for the choir.
 On Wednesday 7th May, as suggested by the National Association of Choirs, we gave up our normal rehearsal time to commemorate the 80th anniversary of VE Day.
 We were joined by our friends Colne Orpheus Glee Union Male Voice Choir.
 Both choirs entertained with a selection of pieces from their current repertoire, before inviting the audience to join in singing some patriotic songs including a rousing version of 'I vow to thee my country'.
 The evening was beautifully rounded off with a performance by local piper Steve Sumner.

 Saturday 17th May saw the choir perforiming in our annual charity concert at Sion Church in Burnley.
-This was a much more light hearted affair performing a variety of pieces some new pieces and some old favourites, selected by Musical Director John Garrett who sadly, after 23 years, will be retiring from his position.
+This was a much more light hearted affair performing a variety of pieces some new pieces and some old favourites, selected by Musical Director John Garrett who sadly, after 23 years announced his retirement.

 The choir was supported by local trio 'The Flat Cap Pack' the lads who put the Lancashire into Las Vegas, or should that be the other way round!